Anujvx/Deletepostbot/README.md

-# Telegram Mega Cleaner Bot
+# Telegram post Cleaner Bot

 This is a powerful Telegram bot that allows users to delete all messages from a Telegram channel.
 The bot can work in two modes: